tarwn/lessthandot-hugo/blogs/content/posts/2013-01-10-getting-started-with-execution-plans.md

   - query plan

 ---
-Another document for the customer&#8217;s DBA checklist.
+Another document for the customer's DBA checklist.
 This time we are going to look how we find and read an Execution Plan from a query.

 **Showing an Execution Plan**